jthom2/langchain-weather-chatbot/readme.md

 Before installing, ensure you have Python installed on your system.

 1. **Clone the Repository**
-   Clone this repository to your local machine using: \n
+   Clone this repository to your local machine using:
     `git clone https://github.com/jthom2/langchain-weather-chatbot`

 2. **Install Dependencies**